microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/markdown.md

 ### General

-- Always use markdown syntax, don't mix with HTML
+- Always use Markdown syntax, don't mix with HTML
 - Make sure the extension of the files is `.md` - if the extension is missing, a linter might ignore the files